ShoelaceMan/Scriptlets/README.md

 ### lsiommu ###
 Lists PCI devices, and shows their IOMMU groupings.
 ### sandbox ###
-Runs commands as user with no permissions, and a home in /tmp/
+Runs commands in an lxc container.
+Container needs to exist.
 ### screendr ###
 Uses menu to show an interactive list of screen sessions.
 ### screenify ###